mynl/aggregate/doc/2_User_Guides.rst

 #. :doc:`2_user_guides/2_x_10mins` (reference): A whirlwind introduction---don't expect to understand everything the first time!
 Basic functionality of important classes.
 Read in parallel with the :doc:`Student<2_user_guides/2_x_student>` or :doc:`Actuarial Student<2_user_guides/2_x_actuary_student>` practice guides.
 Follows the `pandas <https://pandas.pydata.org/docs/user_guide/10min.html>`_ model, a *long* 10 minutes.

-#. :doc:`2_user_guides/2_x_student` (practice): Introduction to aggregate distributions using simple discrete examples for actuarial science majors and STAM, MAS-I, CS-2 candidates.
+#. :doc:`2_user_guides/2_x_student` (practice): Introduction to aggregate distributions using simple discrete examples for actuarial science majors and STAM, MAS-I, CS-2 candidates; get started using :mod:`aggregate`.

-#. :doc:`2_user_guides/2_x_actuary_student` (practice): Introduction to aggregate distributions in actuarial language using more realistic insurance examples for actuarial exam candidates and working actuarial analysts.
+#. :doc:`2_user_guides/2_x_actuary_student` (practice): Introduce the ``aggregate`` library for working with aggregate probability distributions in the context of actuarial society exams and university courses in (short-term) actuarial modeling.

-#. :doc:`2_user_guides/2_x_dec_language` (reference): Specification of the Dec Language (DecL) used to specify aggregate distributions using familiar insurance terminology.
+#. :doc:`2_user_guides/2_x_dec_language` (reference): Introduce the Dec Language (DecL) used to specify aggregate distributions in familiar insurance terminology.

-#. :doc:`2_user_guides/2_x_ir_pricing` (practice): Applications of the :class:`Aggregate` class to individual risk pricing, including LEVs, ILFs, layering, and the aggregate insurance charge (Table L, M), illustrated using problems from CAS Part 8.
+#. :doc:`2_user_guides/2_x_ir_pricing` (practice): Applications of the :class:`Aggregate` class to individual risk pricing, including LEVs, ILFs, layering, and the insurance charge and savings (Table L, M), illustrated using problems from CAS Part 8.

 #. :doc:`2_user_guides/2_x_re_pricing` (practice):  Applications of the :class:`Aggregate` class to reinsurance exposure rating, including swings and slides, aggregate stop loss and swing rated programs, illustrated using problems from CAS Parts 8 and 9.

 #. :doc:`2_user_guides/2_x_reserving` (practice, placeholder):  Applications of the :class:`Aggregate` class to reserving, including models of loss emergence and determining ranges for IBNR and case reserves.

-#. :doc:`2_user_guides/2_x_cat` (practice): Applications of the :class:`Aggregate` class to catastrophe risk evaluation and pricing using thick-tailed Poisson Pareto and lognormal models, including occurrence and aggregate PMLs and layer loss costs.
+#. :doc:`2_user_guides/2_x_cat` (practice): Applications of the :class:`Aggregate` class to catastrophe risk evaluation and pricing using thick-tailed Poisson Pareto and lognormal models, including occurrence and aggregate PMLs (OEP, AEP) and layer loss costs.
 Covers material on CAS Parts 8 and 9.

 #. :doc:`2_user_guides/2_x_capital` (practice, placeholder): Application of the :class:`Portfolio` class to capital modeling, including VaR, TVaR, and risk visualization and quantification.
 Covers material on CAS Part 9.

 #. :doc:`2_user_guides/2_x_strategy` (practice, placeholder): Application of the :class:`Portfolio` and  and :class:`Distortion` classes to strategy and portfolio management, including margin (capital) allocation, determining benchmark pricing within a portfolio using alternative pricing methodologies, and the evaluation of reinsurance.

-#. :doc:`2_user_guides/2_x_case_studies` (practice): Using ``aggregate`` to reproduce the case study exhibits from the book `Pricing Insurance Risk <https://www.wiley.com/en-us/Pricing+Insurance+Risk:+Theory+and+Practice-p-9781119755678>`_ and build similar exhibits for your own cases.
+#. :doc:`2_user_guides/2_x_case_studies` (practice): Using :mod:`aggregate` to reproduce the case study exhibits from the book `Pricing Insurance Risk <https://www.wiley.com/en-us/Pricing+Insurance+Risk:+Theory+and+Practice-p-9781119755678>`_ and build similar exhibits for your own cases.

-#. :doc:`2_user_guides/2_x_samples_rearrangement` (reference): How to build a :class:`Portfolio` from a sample.
-Using the Iman-Conover method to induce correlation.
-Using the rearrangement algorithm to determine VaR bounds.
+#. :doc:`2_user_guides/2_x_samples` (reference): How to sample from :mod:`aggregate` and how to a build a :class:`Portfolio` from a sample.
+Inducing correlation in a sample using the Iman-Conover algorithm and determining the worst-VaR rearrangement using the rearrangement algorithm.

-#. :doc:`2_user_guides/2_x_problems` (practice):  ``aggregate`` solutions to a wide selection of problems and examples from books (Loss Models, Loss Data Analytics), actaruial exam study notes, and academic papers.
+#. :doc:`2_user_guides/2_x_problems` (practice):  :mod:`aggregate` solutions to a wide selection of problems and examples from books (Loss Models, Loss Data Analytics), actuarial exam study notes, and academic papers.
+Demonstrates the method of solution and verifies the correctness of :mod:`aggregate` calculations.

 Guides marked **practice** are problem and application based and give possible driving destinations; those marked **reference** are access-based and describe how to unlock the car, start the engine, and engage a gear.